 Combined Maritime Forces is composed of thirty two nations and has three principle task forces:

-The RAN ship currently deployed is HMAS Newcastle.
-This is the 65th rotation of a Navy vessel to the MER since 1990.
+The RAN ship currently deployed is HMAS Warramunga.
+This is the 66th rotation of a Navy vessel to the MER since 1990.

-The previous ship assigned to Operation MANITOU was HMAS Arunta.
+The previous ship assigned to Operation MANITOU was HMAS Newcastle.